 - 24-11 (AMC) SMOKING/BUSINESS. (twenty-four dash eleven).
 Smoking prohibitions in places of employment and unenclosed public places. - 24-12 (AMC) SMOKING/HOUSING. (twenty-four dash twelve).
 Smoking prohibitions in housing.
-Restrictions are in multi-unit residential rentals. - 911 HANGUPS. (nine one one hangup).
-Specify if from business, residence, etc.

-Advise on outcome of callback, i.e., contact made, no answer, answering machine, etc. - 911C CELLULAR 911 HANGUPS. (nine one one c).
+Restrictions are in multi-unit residential rentals. - 911 911 HANGUPS. (nine one one hangup).
+Specify if from business, residence, etc. Advise on outcome of callback, i.e., contact made, no answer, answering machine, etc. - 911C CELLULAR 911 HANGUPS. (nine one one c).
 Specify if contact was made or advise on outcome of callback, i.e., no answer, message machine, etc. Use 911T for Text-to-911. - 912 SUSPICIOUS CIRCUMSTANCES. (nine twelve).
 Commonly used generic code.
 Include a brief explanation of why the circumstances are suspicious. - 912P SUSPICIOUS PERSON. (nine twelve person).
 Obtain a full description of the person and be sure to include a reason why the person is suspicious.
 Callers will say that a certain person "just looks suspicious".
 That is not enough, find out why.
 Is the person known to the neighborhood?
 Has he been loitering in the area for some time?
 Is he looking into vehicles or over fences? - 912V SUSPICIOUS VEHICLE. (nine twelve v).
-Obtain a full vehicle description, ascertain if vehicle is occupied or unoccupied and specify why it is suspicious.
-Callers will say that a vehicle "just looks suspicious".
-That is not enough, find out why. - 933A AUDIBLE ALARM. (nine three three audible).
+Obtain a full description of the vehicle and be sure to include a reason why the vehicle is suspicious. - 933A AUDIBLE ALARM. (nine three three audible).
 Audible alarm ringing from a residence, business, school, etc. When these calls come in through an alarm company, be sure to obtain the name and phone number of Alarm Company, the name of business/residence, phone number to premise, indicate where alarm is coming from and if anyone is responding.
 If it turns out the alarm is false, the call is cleared with disposition FA.